 Though the people saw the sign or miracle that Jesus had performed and ate the miraculous bread to their satisfaction, their perception and revelation of Jesus were distorted.

 Therefore, when they came to Jesus, He chided them, saying, “Most assuredly, I say to you, you seek Me, not because you saw the signs, but because you ate of the loaves and were filled.”
 (John 6:26).

 They only saw “the sign” (the physical miracle) but did not see “the signs” (the revelation knowledge of the Lord Jesus Christ) that God intended for them to see through the miracle.

-Although the people ate of the miraculous meal, yet they still did not believe and receive Jesus as their Messiah.
+Although the people ate the miraculous meal, they still did not believe and receive Jesus as their Messiah.
 They only saw and acknowledged Him as a prophet and a miracle worker, but not as their Messiah, the Saviour, and God in the flesh.

 Therefore, when they found Jesus after the miraculous multiplication of bread, they said to Him, “What sign will You perform then, that we may see it and believe You?
 What work will You do?”
 (John 6:30 NKJV).

 Most times, we also miss the revelation knowledge of the true Person and Nature of the Lord Jesus Christ despite seeing and receiving a miracle from Him.
 This is why our passion and prayer is mainly for the food that perishes – the earthly, material, and fleeting things of this life.

 When the religious men seeking Jesus only for another miracle asked Him, saying, “What shall we do, that we may work the works of God?”
 Jesus answered and said to them, “This is the work of God, that you believe in Him whom He sent.”
 (John 6:29 NKJV).